 “Most Toastmasters meetings are comprised of approximately 20 people who meet weekly for an hour or two.
 Participants practice and learn skills by filling a meeting role, ranging from giving a prepared speech or an impromptu one to serving as timer, evaluator or grammarian.

 “There is no instructor; instead, each speech and meeting is critiqued by a member in a positive manner, focusing on what was done right and what could be improved.”

-There is much more than can be said about Toastmasters, and I will certainly do so in future posts.
-Today, however, I encourage those of you who are not members to visit the Toastmasters International website to learn more about it.
+If you are not a member, I encourage you to visit the Toastmasters International website to learn more about it.
 Full details are there.
 On the home page, there is a link on the left side that allows you to look for clubs near you.
 Most clubs have their own websites with details about local membership, meeting times and location, etc. My club is the International Geneva Toastmasters Club.